 Landlords, letting agents and property management companies

-Several laws have been passed recently that affect landlords letting agents and property management companies.
+There are a number of laws in place that affect landlords, letting agents and property management companies.
 We have set out some of them below and there are links to more detailed advice.
-The subjects covered are:

 Since April 2018 a property that requires an Energy Performance Certificate (EPC) can only be let on new tenancies, which includes renewals, if it has an EPC in band E or better.
 The law affects domestic and non-domestic premises, but Trading Standards only enforce it for non-domestic premises such as shops and offices etc.

 For existing tenancies in such premises, landlords have until 2023 to comply.

 There are also many exemptions to the requirements.
 However, almost all require the landlord to register the exemption they are claiming with the government on the National PRS (Private Rental Service) exemptions register.